Impetus/couverture/README.md

 #  **There are two project here.
 We are giving brief introduction about both project,which is given below.**

-> 1. Sonar USSCC Plugin Tool.
+> A .
+Sonar USSCC Plugin Tool.

-> 2. Code Coverage Tool (A command line application)
+> B .
+Code Coverage Tool (A command line application)

-1. Sonar USSCC Plugin Tool.
+A. Sonar USSCC Plugin Tool.

 > ## Overview-